awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_optimize_ec2_using_cloudwatch_compute_optimizer/4_reducing_idle_resources_and_maximizing_utilization.md

     Please see three finding classifications [here](https://docs.aws.amazon.com/compute-optimizer/latest/ug/view-ec2-recommendations.html#ec2-recommendations-findings).
 ![Section4 finding](/Sustainability/200_optimize_ec2_using_cloudwatch_compute_optimizer/Images/section4/finding.png)

 4. Based on the workload for the past 12 hours, AWS Compute Optimizer recommends that **2 vCPUs with 4 GiB memory** are optimal compute resources to meet performance requirements as well as to deliver your business outcomes.
-One thing you need to carefully look into this recommended options is **CPU architecture** in **platform differences** before you select.
+One thing you need to carefully look into this recommended options is **CPU architecture** in **platform differences column** before you select.
 You will need additional migration efforts to change instance type if CPU architecture is different.

     For this case, the current **t4g.xlarge** instance is AWS Graviton2 processor based on the Arm64 architecture.
-You can simply replace instance type with one of the options if it is a AWS Graviton2 processor.
-**c6g.large** seems to be the best instance type in terms of performance and cost efficiency.
+You can simply replace instance type with one of the options if it is a AWS Graviton2 processor. **c6g.large** seems to be the best instance type in terms of performance and cost efficiency.

 ![Section4 recommendations](/Sustainability/200_optimize_ec2_using_cloudwatch_compute_optimizer/Images/section4/recommendations.png)

-5. The CPU utilization graph includes a comparison of the CPU utilization data of your current instance type against that of the selected recommended instance type.
+5. The CPU utilization graph compares the CPU utilization data of your current instance type against the selected recommended instance type.
 It appears to be 13% CPU Utilization with current t4g.xlarge instance.
 If you replaced t4g.xlarge with c6g.large, you would estimate 28% of the CPU utilization.
 ![Section4 cpu_utilization](/Sustainability/200_optimize_ec2_using_cloudwatch_compute_optimizer/Images/section4/cpu_utilization.png)

 ### 4.2.
 Optimizing the compute layer of your AWS Infrastructure